oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 ## Contributing

-If you want to contribute, please first create an issue or send me an email and wait for me to give you the greenlight.
-Then use the [fork and pull model](https://github.com/oeschsec/speech-driven-keyboard/tree/master/docs/forkandpull.md) to make your changes.
+If you want to contribute, please first create an issue or send me an email describing your intended change and containing the following - "I hereby assign copyright in this code to the project, to be licensed under the same terms as the rest of the code”.
+This statement just makes it easier to enforce copyright if necessary and in no way impacts your rights or restricts the use of the code beyond the [AGPL license](https://github.com/oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/blob/master/LICENSE).
+Wait for me to give you the greenlight, then use the [fork and pull model](https://github.com/oeschsec/speech-driven-keyboard/tree/master/docs/forkandpull.md) to make your changes.

 #### Things I would like to see